 - 57% of employees want their company to do more to increase diversity - Glassdoor

 - Companies that have more diverse management teams have 19% higher revenue due to innovation - Forbes

-Despite these statistics, there remains a number of disparities - businesses simply aren't diversifying fast enough.
+Despite these statistics, there remain several disparities - businesses simply aren't diversifying fast enough.

 Workplace Diversity is Changing...
 But Not Fast Enough!

 - Only 8.8% of minorities worked as managers, directors and senior officials compared to 10.7% of White people - Changeboard